 Sign Up for Email Updates

-TDLR will assume all activities relating to the Mold Assessors and Remediators program - including licenses and renewals, customer service and enforcement - on November 1, 2017.
+The Texas Department of Licensing and Regulation (TDLR) assumed all activities relating to the Mold Assessors and Remediators program including licenses and renewals, customer service and enforcement on November 1, 2017.

 4. What is going to happen with open complaints and cases?